Rubber Bullets: Recording and impact

 Kevin and Lol had the chorus and part of the verse but then got stuck.
 We all loved the chorus and realised it was a hit in itself, so we wanted to persist with it.
 I chipped in the line 'we've all got balls and brains, but some's got balls and chains.'
 One of my finer couplets.

 Although the song was not banned by the BBC at the time of release, it was later banned for the duration of the Gulf War in 1990 and 1991.

 Chart performance

 "Rubber Bullets" was the band's first number one single in the UK Singles Chart, spending one week at the top in June 1973.
-It also reached No. 1 in Ireland for 2 weeks and No. 3 in Australia, but it fared relatively poorly in the United States where it peaked at only No. 73, and in Canada (their first appearance) where it reached just No. 76.
+It also reached No. 1 in Ireland for two weeks, No. 3 in Australia, and No.17 in New Zealand, but fared relatively poorly in the United States where it peaked at only No. 73, and in Canada (their first appearance) where it reached just No. 76.
 The single achieved sales of over 50,000 copies in Australia, being eligible for the award of a Gold Disc.